 Under both Labor and Liberal governments, public housing waiting and transfer lists in NSW have grown out of control.

-There are almost 60,000 approved applications now on the Housing NSW list – that’s around 100,000 people waiting for a home.
-Some people are waiting for up to 10 years.
+There are some 50,000 approved applications for households now on the Housing NSW list – that’s around 80/100,000 people waiting for a home.
+Some people will wait for up to 10 years.

 We are calling on the NSW Government to:

-- Increase the number of public housing residences in inner-city Sydney and across NSW
+- Significantly increase the number of public housing dwellings in inner-city Sydney and across NSW

-- Make sure on-going maintenance of public housing is a priority
+- Ensure that on-going maintenance of public housing is a priority

 - Keep public housing residents safe with appropriate security measures